Code of Business Conduct

 Original Signed by Daniel K. Halyk, President

-This Policy tells you how and where to submit a complaint or concern, who deals with your complaint and how that complaint is expected to be handled, processed and documented.
-This Policy also describes the standards and principles that are expected to govern the processing of all complaints and concerns whether they are received from people within the Corporation or external parties.
+This Policy tells you how and where to submit a complaint or concern within Total Energy, who deals with your complaint and how that complaint is expected to be handled, processed and documented.
+This Policy also describes the standards and principles that are expected to govern the processing of all complaints and concerns whether they are received from people within the Corporation or external parties

 - Reporting Concerns

-Total has an open-door policy and employees are encouraged to share their questions, concerns, suggestions or complaints directly to the employee’s immediate supervisor, if appropriate.
-If concerns are not being addressed or if a concern relates to the behaviour of the employee’s immediate supervisor, employees may also speak to any officer of Total.
+Total Energy has an open-door policy and employees are encouraged to share their questions, concerns, suggestions or complaints directly to the employee’s immediate supervisor, if appropriate.
+If concerns are not being addressed or if a concern relates to the behaviour of the employee’s immediate supervisor, employees may also speak to any officer of Total Energy.

 Supervisors and managers who receive complaints or concerns related to this Policy must report them to the VP Legal and General Counsel or other legal counsel of the Corporation.